 The HTML/PDF converter PhantomJS has been replaced in favour to WeasyPrint.
-If possible, you should install WeasyPrint before updating BSCW, see Software for BSCW Preview Unix
+If possible, you should install WeasyPrint before updating BSCW, see Software for BSCW Preview Unix resp.
+Software for BSCW Preview Windows

 If the binary python package setproctitle is installed BSCW processes are displayed with more telling names (Linux).